keu/docs/learn/airflow-kafka.md

     ```

     In this code snippet first a function is defined that reads from the topic defined as `my_topic` and prints the messages consumed to the Airflow task log.
 The ConsumeFromTopicOperator uses the same `connection_config` as the `producer_task` with added configurations specific to Kafka Consumers.
+You can read more about consumer configuration in Kafka in the official [Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 3. Run your DAG.